Actively Recruiting

 - Pregnancy

-- Start or change in dose of standard-of-care treatment within 12 weeks of screening
+- Started or changed dose of standard-of-care treatment within 12 weeks of screening

-- Known allergy to any component of the Mediterranean diet
+- Known allergy to any component of the proposed diet

-- Significant other medical or psychiatric conditions that may affect study results
+- Significant other medical or psychiatric conditions or medications that may affect results

-- Not on a stable medication dose between sample collections
+- Not on a stable dose of medications such as steroids between sample collections

 - C difficile infection within 4 weeks of enrollment